cutiepi-io/cutiepi-doc/README.md

 You can find the latest image download link in the [System Flashing](SystemFlashingGuide.md) guide.

-## The user interface
+## The User Interface

 CutiePi shell, our mobile UI powered by the open source Qt framework, turns Raspberry Pi OS into a functional tablet UX.
 It has most basic functions:

 | Feature | Description |
 | ------------- | ------------- |